 Funding, Assessments and Required Documentation

-All school districts receive a basic allocation of funding per student (including students with special needs) registered in the school district from the Ministry of Education.
-In addition, a district is provided supplementary funding based up the special needs of students within their district.
+All school districts receive a basic allocation of funding per student (including students with disabilities) registered in the school district from the Ministry of Education.
+In addition, a district is provided supplementary funding based up the needs of students within their district.
 In order to qualify such students must have been appropriately assessed and have an Individual Education Plan (IEP).

 *Please be aware that these funds are not attached to a specific student but are provided to school districts to support the needs of students within the district.
 Most districts in BC spend more on these programs than they receive, such as speech/language support, occupational support, behaviour support, etc.